Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 • Return request made within 30 days

-• Product in original packaging
+• Product in its original box packaging

-Guarantee - What You Should Know
+What You Should Know about the Return Policy

-The independent MLM distributors of the Bemer product are called IBD’s (Independent Bemer Distributors).
+Independent MLM distributors of the Bemer product are called IBD’s (Independent Bemer Distributors).

 Thankfully, this has now been updated by the Bemer Group and the 30 day money back guarantee now applies to both regular customers and individuals who register to become an IBD.

 Something else important to note, is that purchases made through one of the MLM distributors, IBD’s, do not necessarily receive the same 30 day guarantee that Bemer Group offers if made through the IBD’s private inventory.
-We caution anyone making purchases from an IBD to do their due diligence as support, warranties, and guarantees can vary from vendor to vendor.

 This is because as noted in the policy, excerpted here for you to see, “it is the responsibility of the IBD to guarantee that the same return policy as outlined herein is followed”; this means if you purchase from an IBD’s inventory, you’re relying on the independent Bemer distributor’s business to fulfill on the return policy and not on the Bemer company itself.

-Return Policy when purchased through IBD Current Policy 2022
+Return Policy when purchased through IBD Current Policy 2024

 There is another new development in the guarantee offered by Bemer, and this one is oddly a bit of an about face to the previous policy where independent Bemer distributors couldn’t return their product.